EnsurityTechnologies/xsensedoc/content/en/auth/thincauth/ThinC_Manager.md

 ## Standalone Mode

-If the device is in standalone mode, then the users can use the **<a href="https://www.ensurity.com/Products/ThinC_AUTH#Resources"> ThinC-AUTH tool</a>** for fingerprint or use Microsoft Windows default tool available in Windows Settings.
+For the device is in standalone mode, the users can use the **<a href="https://www.ensurity.com/Products/ThinC_AUTH#Resources"> ThinC-AUTH tool</a>** for fingerprint enrollment or use Microsoft Windows default tool available in Windows Settings.
 The complete process on the fingerprint enrollment using the ThinC-AUTH tool is available **<a href="https://thinc.ensurity.com/wp/wp-content/uploads/manuals/ThinC-AUTH_Microsoft/ThinC-AUTHIntroduction.html"> ThinC-AUTH User Manual</a>**

 ## Corporate Mode

-The **ThinC Manager Tool** is a standalone application, which helps the end-users to enroll their Fingerprints on to their assigned ThinC-AUTH biometric security key.
+The **ThinC Manager Tool** is a standalone application, which helps the end-users to enroll their Fingerprints on to their assigned ThinC-AUTH biometric security key connected to XSense IdP server.
 A corporate license will be integrated within the ThinC-AUTH Keys to facilitate the AMS compatibility, which enable complete life-cycle management of FIDO2 Security Keys.

  ![thincmanager](images/thincmanager.png)